Legal

 1. Definitions

-1.1 Unless otherwise defined herein, capitalized terms and expressions used in this Agreement shall have the following meaning:
+1.1 Unless otherwise defined herein, capitalised terms and expressions used in this Agreement shall have the following meaning:

 “Data Protection Laws” means the UK General Data Protection Regulation which came into effect on 1 January 2021 (“UK GDPR”) and the Data Protection Act 2018.